sdbeng/60-days-of-swiftui-code/README.md

 My idea is to code a full iOS app with SwiftUI where will be learning and testing up on the new Swift api.
 Of course, it will grow and improve over time.

-Goal: Publish and iPhone app to the App Store.
+My Goal: Publish and iPhone app to the App Store.

 ## Steps if you want to do the challenge:
 Fork the repo and write a sentence in the log file about your status, or current issues you are facing, plus any link to stackoverflow you have researched to solve the problem.